flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 something like 24 trillion Matari spread across New Eden (possibly in sardine-tin-can type conditions if *Eve: Source*'s numbers are to be believed, but that's another discussion ENTIRELY), the Matari are very spread out.
-A full 20% of Matari have emigrated to the Federation, while almost a third of the 7 tribes are still enslaved by the Amarr.
+A full 20% of Matari have emigrated to the Federation, while almost a third of the seven tribes are still enslaved by the Amarr.
 Even those that remain in the Republic are often not tied down, and vast Thukker caravans are known to roam the Great Wildlands.

 Inter-tribe tensions can also at times reach a head, especially in the modern day.
 As noted above, the Republic recently received a huge influx of Starkmanir